zedgge/Algorithmic-Trader/README.md

 ---

 ### Contact
-If you’re interested in discussing quant development, ML modeling, or system architecture, feel free to reach out directly via LinkedIn or through GitHub.
+If you're interested in discussing quant development, ML modeling, or system architecture, feel free to reach out directly via LinkedIn or through GitHub.